 Is UCR cancelling classes?

-All instruction (including but not limited to labs, studios, and directed studies) will be delivered remotely for the entirety of the summer quarter.
+All instruction (including but not limited to labs, studios, and directed studies) will be delivered remotely.

 Select on campus housing and residential dining services remain open and residents can elect to remain on campus if needed.